top of page

 Our Practices

 We raise two different types of chickens on our farm.
 We have a flock of laying hens and roosters for our egg production.
 We have countless breeds of chickens that make up this flock.
 They live out their days happily free ranging our property.
-They enjoy foraging for bugs, sunbathing in the summer sun and pecking through their locally sourced, GMO free feed from Homestead Harvest
+They enjoy foraging for bugs, sunbathing in the summer sun and pecking through their locally sourced feed.

 Our CSA members get both eggs and whole chickens in their CSA share and they are available in the market every Sunday at retail.